wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-cluster-rdma.md

 Following are methods you can use to create a Linux RDMA cluster either with or without a job scheduler.

-* **HPC Pack** - Create a Microsoft HPC Pack cluster in Azure and add compute nodes that run supported Linux distributions (Linux compute node support starts in HPC Pack 2012 R2 Update 2).
+* **HPC Pack** - Create a Microsoft HPC Pack cluster in Azure and add compute nodes that run supported Linux distributions.
 Certain Linux nodes can be configured to access the RDMA network.
-See [Get started with Linux compute nodes in an HPC Pack cluster in Azure](/documentation/articles/virtual-machines-linux-cluster).
+See [Get started with Linux compute nodes in an HPC Pack cluster in Azure](/documentation/articles/virtual-machines-linux-cluster-hpcpack).

-* **Azure CLI scripts** - As shown in the steps in the rest of this article, use the [Azure Command Line Interface](/documentation/articles/xplat-cli-install) (CLI) for Mac, Linux, and Windows to script the deployement of a virtual network and the other necessary components to create a Linux cluster.
+* **Azure CLI scripts** - As shown in the steps in the rest of this article, use the [Azure Command Line Interface](/documentation/articles/xplat-cli-install) (CLI) for Mac, Linux, and Windows to script the deployment of a virtual network and the other necessary components to create a Linux cluster.
 The CLI in the classic (Service Management) deployment mode creates the cluster nodes serially, so if you are deploying many compute nodes it might take several minutes to complete the deployment.

-* **Azure Resource Manager templates** - By creating a straightforward Azure Resource Manager JSON template file and running Azure CLI commands for Resource Manager or by using the Azure Management Portal, deploy multiple A8 and A9 Linux VMs as well as define virtual networks, static IP addresses, DNS settings, and other resources to create a compute cluster that can take advantage of the RDMA network to run MPI workloads.
+* **Azure Resource Manager templates** - Use the Azure Resource Manager deployment model to deploy multiple A8 and A9 Linux VMs as well as define virtual networks, static IP addresses, DNS settings, and other resources for a compute cluster that can take advantage of the RDMA network to run MPI workloads.
 You can [create your own template](/documentation/articles/resource-group-authoring-templates), or check the [Azure Quickstart Templates page](https://azure.microsoft.com/documentation/templates/) for templates contributed by Microsoft or the community to deploy the solution you want.
-Resource Manager templates generally provide the fastest and most reliable way to deploy a Linux cluster.
+Resource Manager templates can provide a fast and reliable way to deploy a Linux cluster.

 ## Deployment in Azure Service Management with Azure CLI scripts

-The following steps will help you use the Azure CLI to deploy a SLES 12 VM, install Intel MPI Library and other customizations, create a custom VM image, and then script the deployment of a cluster of A8 or A9 VMs.
+The following steps will help you use the Azure CLI to deploy a SUSE Linux Enterprise Server 12 VM, install Intel MPI Library and other customizations, create a custom VM image, and then script the deployment of a cluster of A8 or A9 VMs.

 ### Prerequisites